Toxins Can Harm Us for Generations

 University of Toronto and Case Western Reserve University researchers have determined that environmental stress will affect ones genes for several generations after the stressor.
 This precipitated from epidemiological research several decades ago showing that periods of starvation or famine caused metabolic affects in farming families two and three generations later.
 Now it appears that many other types of stressors, including environmental stress and toxic stress, can affect a family several generations later.

-This February, a study from Washington State University was published showing that dioxin, plastic compounds like bisphenol A and phthalates, and JP8 – a jet fuel – will produce DNA damage that affects metabolism in rats multiple generations after the initial exposure.
+Another study from Washington State University found that dioxin, plastic compounds like bisphenol A and phthalates, and JP8 – a jet fuel – will produce DNA damage that affects metabolism in rats multiple generations after the initial exposure.